 Lightsong frowned.
 “By that argument, you could claim that anyone was a God, Llarimar.”

 “Not just anyone comes back from the dead, your grace.
-Nor do they have the power to heal the sick or maimed, and they certainly don’t have your ability to foresee the future.”
+Nor do they have the power to heal the sick, and they certainly don’t have your ability to foresee the future.”

 Good points, those, Lightsong thought as they approached the arena.
 The large, circular structure was at the back of the Court of Gods, outside of the ring of palaces that surrounded the God King’s courtyard.
 Lightsong’s entourage moved inside--red pavilion still held above him--and entered the sand-covered arena yard.
-Then, they moved up a ramp, toward the seating area.
+Then, they moved up a ramp toward the seating area.

-The arena had four rows of seats for regular people--stone benches, accommodating T’Telir citizens who were favored, lucky, or rich enough to get themselves into a court session.
+The arena had four rows of seats for regular people--stone benches, accommodating T’Telir citizens who were favored, lucky, or rich enough to get themselves into a judgment session.
 The upper reaches of the arena, however, were reserved for the Returned.
 Here--close enough to hear what was said on the arena floor, yet far enough back to remain stately--were the boxes.
-Large, ornate, and stone, they were each intended for the entourage of a single Returned--or, perhaps, two Returned, should a pair decided to attend the meetings together.
+Large, ornate, and stone, they were large enough to hold a god’s entire entourage.

 Lightsong could see that several of his colleagues had arrived, marked by the colorful pavilions which sat above their boxes.
-Windreader had arrived, as had Mercystar.
+Windreader was there, as was Mercystar.
 Lightsong would have liked to have spent his time with one of them.
 That, however, was not to be.
-They approached a box topped by a green pavilion.
+They passed by the empty box usually reserved for Lightsong, and did not enter.
+Instead, they made their way around the ring and approached a box topped by a green pavilion.

 Blushweaver lounged inside.
-Her green and silver dress was rich--as always--but also very revealing.
+Her green and silver dress was lavish--as always--but also very revealing.
 Despite its rich trim and embroidery, it was little more than a long swath of cloth with a hole in the center for her head.
 That left it open completely on both sides from shoulder to calf, and Blushweaver’s thighs curved out lusciously on either side.
 She sat up, smiling at Lightsong as he approached.

 I asked for this, Lightsong thought with a sigh.
 He still wasn’t certain what made him so hesitant about dealing with Blushweaver.
 She always treated him kindly, and she certainly did have a high opinion of him.
 It was just that he felt like he had to be on guard at all times when he was around her.
-He had to watch himself.
 A man could be taken in by a woman such as she.

 Taken in, then never released.